-R. H. Kampmeier, M.D., Nashville, Tenn became Editor and V. O. Foster Birmingham, Ala., Managing Editor, effective December 1, 1954, Robert F. Butts, Birmingham, Ala., became Managing Editor, December 1, 1960.
+R. H. Kampmeier, M.D., Nashville, Tenn., became Editor and V. O. Foster, Birmingham, Ala., Managing Editor, effective December 1, 1954.
+Robert F. Butts, Birmingham, Ala., became Managing Editor, December 1, 1960.
 Harris D. Riley, Jr., M.D., Oklahoma City, Okla., became Associate Editor of the Journal in January 1971, and assumed the role of Editor in January 1973, upon Dr. Kampmeier's retirement.
 Dr. Kampmeier was retained as Advisory Editor.
-September 1977, John B. Thomison, M.D., of Nashville, Tenn., was appointed Editor succeeding Dr. Riley.
+In September 1977, John B. Thomison, M.D., of Nashville, Tenn., was appointed Editor succeeding Dr. Riley.

 Beginning in 1980 William J. Ranieri became Managing Editor of the Journal.
 In July 1992, the Council voted to name Dr. Thomison Editor Emeritus upon his retirement at the end of that year.
 In January 1993 J. Graham Smith, Jr., M.D., became Editor.
 In 2000, James H. Leverett became Managing Editor, and Ronald C. Hamdy, M.D., was appointed Editor.
-In 2002, Ed J. Waldron became Managing Editor, and he appointed CathyGallowaytoserveinthatcapacity.
+In 2002, Ed J. Waldron became Managing Editor, and he appointed Cathy Galloway to serve in that capacity stature and influence.

-With sound business and editorial management, the Journal has not only grown in size and financial stability, but it has also grown in scientific stature and influence.
 Its cumulative contribution to the medical literature parallels and mirrors the growth and scientific development of medicine in the South.

+With sound business and editorial management, the Journal has not only grown in size and financial stability, but it has also grown in scientific